MicrosoftDocs/office-developer-exchange-docs/docs/exchange-web-services/how-to-authenticate-an-ews-application-by-using-oauth.md

 ---
-title: "How to Authenticate an EWS application by using OAuth"
+title: "Authenticate an EWS application by using OAuth"

 manager: sethgros